Sathyajith (Tamil actor)

-Shabbir Ahmed, better known by his stage name Sathyajith, is an Indian actor known for his work in Tamil language films, most notably his career debut 16 Vayathinile (1977).
+Shabbir Ahmed, better known by his stage name Sathyajith, is an Indian actor known for his work in Tamil-language films and television serials apart from a few Hindi films.
+He is best known for his career debut 16 Vayathinile (1977).

 Career

 Shabbir Ahmed studied at the Madras Film Institute in 1976.
 While studying in his second year, he shot for the film Naam Pirandha Mann (1977).
 Sri Amman Creations then offered him an audition, which helped him land the role of the doctor in 16 Vayathinile (1977), which ended up releasing first.
 He was offered the role when still photographer Lakshmi Kanthan appeared outside his room one night and asked if he would be interested.
 He subsequently moved to Chennai from his hometown Bangalore for the film, and portrayed the role of a well-respectable, prosperous doctor who romantically leads Sridevi's character of Mayil on, before abandoning her.
-He shot for the film for ten days in Mysore, and was renamed Sathyajith during post-production by Ilayaraaja.
+He shot for the film for ten days in Mysore, and was renamed Sathyajith during post-production by Ilaiyaraaja.
 Although he was not fluent in Tamil, he was insistent that he would dub for his role.
-While the film's lead actors Sridevi, Kamal Haasan and Rajinikanth achieved stardom and pan-Indian recognition, he was less successful.
+While the film's lead actors Kamal Haasan and Sridevi, and antagonist Rajinikanth achieved stardom and pan-Indian recognition, Sathyajith was less successful.

 Sathyajith has since acted in over forty films including Ezhavathu Manithan (1982), the Hindi film Ghayal (1990) and an unreleased film starring Mithun Chakraborty apart from acting in twenty television serials.
-In Hey Ram (2000), he shared screen space with Rani Mukherjee who helped him with his Bengali dialogues.
+In Hey Ram (2000), he shared screen space with Rani Mukerji who helped him with his Bengali dialogues.

 In 2022, Sathyajith resurfaced when he was announced as the director and producer of the unreleased Kannada film Bullet starring Dharma Keerthiraj.
 He was also expected to act in the film.